ppy/osu-wiki/wiki/Guides/BSS_issues/en.md

 ![Screenshot of the warning message](img/errormessage.png "The warning message as shown in the editor")
 :::

-This is the warning most frequently seen by mappers, and is often caused by an incorrectly set parameter in the [.osu file](/wiki/Client/File_formats/osu_(file_format)) or a bugged submission cache.
+This is perhaps the most frequent seen by mappers, and is often caused by an incorrectly set parameter in the [.osu file](/wiki/Client/File_formats/osu_(file_format)), a bugged submission cache, or just a simple name change.
 In order to resolve this warning, follow these steps:

 1. Go to the beatmap's folder.
    - You can get there easily by going to `File` and then `Open Song Folder` in the [beatmap editor](/wiki/Client/Beatmap_editor).